Dorugu: Autobiography and Hausa literature

 The seven-year partnership between Dorugu and Schön produced four books relating to the Hausa language: a translation of the Bible, a grammar guide, a dictionary, and an anthology of stories.
 The latter contained within it Dorugu's autobiography, which was dictated by Dorugu to Schön.
-It is important to note that Dorugu was not paid for his contributions to the publication of these works.
+Dorugu was not paid for his contributions to the publication of these works.

 Dorugu's autobiography is about a hundred pages long, and featured in Schön's 1885 publication of Hausa stories, Magana Hausa.
 The volume also contained 52 tales dictated by Dorugu, who impressed Schön with his vast knowledge of stories despite his young age.

 This collection of stories is one of the oldest known written traces of Hausa oral tradition, of which the publication came about thanks to the meeting of geographic and linguistic curiosity.
 It is the first printed Hausa text, and the first which explains oral literary practice in Hausa.
 The Hausa spoken by Dorugu reveals an influence of dialectical forms native to the town of Zinder called Damagaranci.
 Despite Schön's genuine interest for the Hausa language, his introduction to Dorugu's stories is revealing of his colonial and eurocentric prejudices.
 Dorugu also sometimes complained about Schön's unrelenting curiosity for his stories.

-For Schön as for Barth, Dorugu is first and foremost an object of linguistic and cultural curiosity, and remains a servant and non-paid contributor to their work.
+For Schön as for Barth, it seems Dorugu mostly stays an object of linguistic and cultural curiosity, and remains a servant and non-paid contributor to their work.

 First page of Dorugu's autobiography in Hausa.